cearlmau/cearlmau/README.md

 ### Hi there 👋
-### cearlmau here.
+### Timmy here.
+Programmer.
+Model painter.
 Casual Path of Exile enthusiast.

 - 🌱 I’m currently learning how to play the guitar.
 - 🔭 I’m currently working on my Master's Degree.